MobiKin

 • Tap the "Download" icon and save the pictures on this computer.

-Fix 5: Ensure enough storage space on the target iPhone
+> Fix 6: Ensure enough storage on target iPhone

-Apparently, when an iPhone runs out of space, it'll have little space to receive the incoming data.
+Apparently, when an iPhone runs out of space, it'll have little storage to receive the incoming data.
 So, it's essential to know the storage of the device by going to "Settings" > "General" > "Storage & iCloud Usage" > "Manage Storage".
-Next, free up space on your iPhone if its storage is approaching saturation.
+Next, free up your iPhone space if its storage is approaching saturation.

-"I got a new iPhone; where are my photos?"
+"Got a new iPhone; where are my photos?"
 By default, iPhone Photos are stored in its library - the Pictures folder.
-To check the specific location, please run the "Photos" app > "Preferences" > "General".
-You'll find the exact photos there.
+To check the specific location, just run the "Photos" app > "Preferences" > "General".
+You will find the exact pictures there.

-Photos didn't transfer to the new iPhone when using iCloud.
-OK, Apple users may be acquainted with iTunes.
-Now you can try this tool by backing up photos of your old iPhone and restoring them to the new one.
+Apple users may be acquainted with iTunes.
+Now, you can try this tool by backing up photos of your old iPhone and restoring them to the new one.
 Follow the drill to make it:

 • Connect your old iPhone to a computer and run the latest version of iTunes.